 A thin layer of Herbie's dBNeutralizer material for decoupling and isolation in a moderate vibrational environment.
 Great as an interface between top of loudspeaker cabinet and weight.
 Polished granite slab, sandstone, paving block, ceramic tile, or other material placed on top of a loudspeaker cabinet or subwoofer can help to stabilize cabinet vibrations.
 Using "Thin" Fat Dots as an interface makes these materials even more effective and at the same time eliminates any sonic character the material might introduce.

-Also great under vibration-control platforms and other general decoupling applications where a semi-firm interface is desired.
+Also great under heavy vibration-control platforms and other general decoupling applications where a semi-firm interface is desired.

 "Thin" Fat Dot: 1-5/16" diameter x 1/8" thick

 love the dots.
 I couldn't say if they improved the sound but I can say they are perfect in size and function. they made my setup more easy and convenient.
 The friction they provide for speaker mounted to stands is excellent.
 I do wish the shipping was more timely.
 I've ordered twice from Herbie's and both times they took three days before the product was even shipped.
 Certainly not a deal breaker.
 They will eventually arrive packaged with professional care in a precisely labeled heat sealed plastic sleeve and doggone it, you can't help but feel good about that.
 Cheers!

 28 Cone/Spike Decoupling Glider & 2 Fat Grounding Base - All 4 Towers and 2 Subs utilizing the Decoupling Gliders impressed and amazed me with the quality of improved imaging and bass was increased with being clean and tight.
 Did not expect this difference to be an instant change.
 The Fat Grounding Base was used to sit under the center channel in using same materials for decoupling and angling up.
 Simply IMPRESSED and Robert provided great guidance!
 Thanks Christopher